JacoboLansac/audits/solo/tai-net-ytao.md

-### [L-] In future contract updates, maxSupply needs to be checked against initial supply
+### [L-8] In future contract updates, maxSupply needs to be checked against initial supply

 The initialize function sets the `maxSupply` to the input argument `initialSupply`.